DVillers77/JAVASCRIPT-PROJECTS/README.md

   the **`background-image: url(...)`** $\text{CSS}$ property and the `background-size: cover` property to display random images from Picsum within the slides, demonstrating the background image technique for a slideshow.

+#### **Step 436: STICKY CHALLENGE** 📌

+- **Date**: October 13, 2025
+- **Objective**: Create a sticky contact button on the bottom right of a web page that triggers a popup form.
+- **Outcome**: Created
+  `unassigned-projects/rapid-exercise-challenges/sticky-challenge.html`.
+The
+  solution successfully uses **`position: fixed;`** to lock the button to the viewport.
+Debugging resolved a critical typo in the HTML ID (`conactPopup` to `contactPopup`) and confirmed the correct JavaScript scope.
+The form styling was finalized by ensuring `width: 100%;` was applied to input fields, matching the high-quality aesthetics established in previous challenges.